Red-Banana-Official/cstrike1.6_rehlds/README.md

 * cs.rin.ru
 * DemOnJR

-* This repository is a fork of [oldstyle-community/cstrike_default](https://github.com/oldstyle-community/cstrike_default), originally licensed under the GNU General Public License v3.
+* This repository is a modified version of [oldstyle-community/cstrike_default](https://github.com/oldstyle-community/cstrike_default), originally licensed under the GNU General Public License v3.
 Modifications have been made by (https://github.com/Red-Banana-Official).